 Questions about Registration can be directed to Heather Bradham firstname.lastname@example.org.

-We want to be intentional in nurturing families in our community by providing an opportunity for First Fridays (Parent's Night Out) is held in May, October, December and March each year.
+We want to intentionally nurture families in our community by providing an opportunity for parents to enjoy an occasional night out.
+We do this through our First Fridays (Parents' Night Out) program.
+We offer this four times each year, normally on the first Friday in May, October, December and March.

 Our Sunday School ministries enables children to make new discoveries from God's Word.
 Christian service and stewardship are also an important part of our children's ministry.
 Parents are welcome to observe and/or participate any time.
 Visitors are always welcome.
 Click here for a full list of Christian Education classes on Sundays at 9:45 am.